-- 1. The FOIA specifically relates to the operations or activities of the government.
+1. The FOIA specifically relates to the operations or activities of the government.
 As stated above, the Department has authority over institutions of higher education and third-party servicers that administer educational programs in accordance with all statutory provisions applicable to Title IV of the HEA.
-This particular request seeks information that is reasonably necessary to understand the Department's historical use of enforcement by way of limiting the institutions' participation in Title IV funding or third-party servicers' eligibility to contract with these institutions. - 2.
-The requested documents will be likely to contribute to an understanding of those specific operations or activities.
-This Request seeks documents that will contribute to the understanding of the circumstances in which the Department has notified its intent to limit higher education institutions of its participation or third-party servicers of its eligibility in Title IV Programs. - 3.
-The disclosure will contribute to a greater understanding on the part of the public at large.
-NSLDN seeks this information to aid the public discourse surrounding the process by with the Department notifies of its intent to limit higher education institutions' participation in Title IV funding and third-party servicers' eligibility to contract with these institutions.
-NSLDN has the capacity to analyze documents provided and to disseminate its analysis to the public through its website and other sources. - 4.
-Disclosure will "significantly" contribute to the public's understanding of government activities.
+This particular request seeks information that is reasonably necessary to understand the Department's historical use of enforcement by way of emergency actions against institutional or third-party servicer participation in Title IV programs.

+2. The requested documents will likely contribute to an understanding of those specific operations or activities.
+This request seeks documents that will contribute to the understanding of the circumstances in which the Department has executed an emergency action against an institution or servicer that participates in Title IV Programs.

+3. The disclosure will contribute to a greater understanding on the part of the public at large.
+NSLDN seeks this information to aid the public discourse surrounding the Department's historical use of enforcement actions.
+NSLDN has the capacity to analyze documents provided and to disseminate its analysis to the public through its website and other sources.

+4. Disclosure will "significantly" contribute to the public's understanding of government activities.
 The subject of this request is a matter of great public interest.
-It has been reported that, more than 100 for-profit and career colleges have closed between the academic years of 2016-17 and 2017-18.9 Recent events, including the abrupt closures of some institutions, warrant a closer examination into the Department's historical use of enforcement tools, such as limiting institutions from participating in Title IV programs and servicers' eligibility to contract with these institutions.
-NSLDN's analysis of the sought records and use of the records to inform further discourse and comment on these issues, including the process by which the Department enforces limitations on higher education institutions and third-party servicers, will significantly enhance the public's understanding of the Department's enforcement actions.
+Recent events, including the abrupt closures of some institutions, warrant a closer examination into the Department's historical use of enforcement tools, including emergency actions against institutions and servicers.
+NSLDN's analysis of the sought records and use of the records to inform further discourse and comment on these issues, including the process by which the Department executes emergency actions against higher education institutions and third-party servicers, will significantly enhance the public's understanding of the Department's enforcement actions.

-9 See Busta, Hallie, Education Dive, How Many Colleges and Universities have Closed Since 2016?, citing National Center for Education Statistics, updated Dec.
-7, 2018, available at https://www.educationdive.com/news/how-many-colleges-and-universities-have-closed-since-2016/539379/.

-U.S. Department of Education FOIA Public Liaison Page 5 of 5 December 19, 2018